Visperi/TranslatorBot/README.md

 The bot also supports so-called quick translation by mentioning the bot on a reply to desired message.
 The original message will then be translated.

-The quick translation has no mandatory arguments.
-If omitted, the target language is English.
+There are no mandatory arguments for quick translation.
+If omitted, the target language is English and source language is detected automatically.

 ![Quick translation without arguments](images/quick_translation_no_args.PNG)